Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Entering the Outskirts of OviedoEntering the Outskirts of Oviedo

-Glimpses of the city abound as you make your descent.
-Below, you can see the views westward, with the prominent architecture of the white archway on a large building containing the Modoo Shopping and Convention Center.
+Below you can see the views westward, again, with the prominent architecture of the white archway of the Modoo Shopping and Convention Center.

 Modoo Shopping and Convention Center and the City of OviedoModoo Shopping and Convention Center and the City of Oviedo